 The report highlights some of the areas that organisations should be looking at.
 As a recruiter used to dealing with hundreds of job descriptions, it never ceases to amaze me that so few bother to mention flexible working.
 Think of job ads, your company website, on-boarding – the opportunities are plentiful to get the message across.
 There are no excuses!

-Please share your experiences with us and join in the conversation and I’d love to hear your thoughts on flexible working.Posted almost 6 years ago
+Please share your experiences with us and join in the conversation and I’d love to hear your thoughts on flexible working.Posted about 6 years ago